Reformed Christian Church in Slovenia

 The denomination has 4 congregations and 400 members in the early 2000s.
 These churches are in Szentlászló, Szerdahely, Csekefa and Domaföld.
 The current bishop is The church hopes to extends its work to the cities where Calvinist Hungarians migrated.
-The Reformed Church in Slovenia subscribes the Apostles Creed, Nicene Creed, Athanasian Creed, Heidelberg Catechism and the Second Helvetic Confession.
-The Reformed Church in Slovenia is a member of the World Communion of Reformed Churches and the Hungarian Reformed Communion.
+The Reformed Christian Church in Slovenia subscribes to the Apostles Creed, Nicene Creed, Athanasian Creed, Heidelberg Catechism and the Second Helvetic Confession, and is a member of the World Communion of Reformed Churches and the Hungarian Reformed Communion.